associate professor of English

-Areas and interests: Early American literature and culture, the history of reading, 18th-century British and American literature
+early American literature and culture; the history of reading, texts, and text technologies; eighteenth-century British and American literature

 “Seeing the Rebel: Or, How to Do Things with Dictionaries in Nineteenth-Century America.”
-J19 (forthcoming spring 2014).
+J19: The Journal of Nineteenth-Century Americanists 2:1 (2014).

 “Historians Who Look Too Much.”
 Avidly, a Los Angeles Review of Books Channel.
 9 Sept.
 2014.